j-roylance/GoalGetter/readme.md

+`git add .`
-`git commit -a -m "Write your message in these quotes"
+`git commit -a -m "Write your message in these quotes"`